NIRCam Flat Fields

 In addition, a roughly circular area of pixels with low flat field values (0.85–0.89) is visible on the right side of the detector, roughly halfway between the top and bottom.
 This area is visible as a dark spot with a diameter of 44 pixels (1.36").
 While the flat field values within this region are lower than in the surrounding area, the pixels in the region otherwise show no anomalous behavior and are still considered good.

-Detectors A3 and B1 also contain small areas of bad pixels.
-These areas are both roughly 0.6" in diameter.
+Detectors A3, B1 and B5 also contain small areas of bad pixels.
+These areas are roughly 0.6" in diameter.
 On detector A3, the bad pixels are located towards the upper left corner of the detector.
 Note that this is close to the center of the module A field of view.
 On detector B1, the bad pixels are located just to the left and below the center of the detector.
+On detector B5, the bad pixels are located near the middle of the detector.
 As with the larger collections of bad pixels described above, the effects of these areas can be mitigated through dithering.

 NIRCam Detector Gain Values in CV2